Scope note: This cheatsheet reflects observed behavior in ChatGPT models. It does not generalize to all LLMs.

 “Design a test suite for [component] covering:

-- happy paths, boundary values, property-based cases, and adversarial inputs;
+- property-based and adversarial inputs,

-- performance guards (time/mem thresholds);
+- performance guards (time/memory thresholds),

-Add-on: “Convert the matrix into [framework] test stubs.”
+“Convert the matrix into [framework] test stubs.”

-4) Performance Analysis
+4) Performance analysis

 Template

-5) Refactor With Safety
+5) Refactor with safety

 Template

-6) Concurrency & Correctness
+6) Concurrency & correctness

 Template